 This is one of the entrances to the Taj:

 The size was smaller and bigger than I thought it was, I know that doesn’t make sense.
 I imagined it was really tall like a pyramid or a skyscraper but it’s not.
-What you don’t realize is how detailed intricate it is and when you step back to see the detail all over a huge stone building it becomes bigger and bigger as you look at it.
+What you don’t realize is how detailed intricate it is.
+When you step back to see the detail all over a huge stone building.
+It becomes bigger and bigger as you look at it.